yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apip_relnotes.md

 ## End of support notices

-There are no end of support notices in this update.
+PHP 7.1 and PHP 7.2 are no longer actively supported by the PHP, therefore we are removing these versions from API Portal in this update.

+For more information, see [PHP Supported versions](https://www.php.net/supported-versions.php).

 ## Removed features